-The numeric bands and NOF attribute bands for ammonia, nitrate, and DRP at a sub-set of monitoring sites (sites with long-term data records) are calculated for all 5-year periods from 1st July 2000 to 31st December 2017.
+The numeric bands and NOF attribute bands for ammonia, nitrate, and DRP at a sub-set of monitoring sites (sites with long-term data records) are calculated for all 5-year periods from 1 July 2000 to 31 December 2017.
 The results are presented in Figure 4, Figure 5 and Figure 6.

 Figure 4: Temporal variation in NOF attribute bands for ammonia at a sub-set of monitoring sites from 2005 to 2017.
+Source: Fraser (2022).

 Figure 5: Temporal variation in NOF attribute bands for nitrate at a sub-set of monitoring sites from 1993 to 2017.
+Source: Fraser (2022).

 Figure 6: Temporal variation in NOF attribute bands for DRP at a sub-set of monitoring sites from 1993 to 2017.
+Source: Fraser (2022).

-In summary, the temporal variations of ammonia, nitrate, and DRP numeric attribute states are mostly stable from 1st July 2000 and 31st December 2017.
+In summary, the temporal variations of ammonia, nitrate, and DRP numeric attribute states are mostly stable from 1 July 2000 and 31 December 2017.
 The NOF attribute states only fluctuate between neighbouring bands (e.g. from A to B).
 However, the numeric attribute states for ammonia and DRP exhibit higher degrees of temporal variation than those of nitrate.
-Rolling attribute state analysis reveals that the NOF attribute states for ammonia and DRP vary temporally at a number of sites across the Waingongoro, Punehu, Pātea , Mangaehu, Waitara and Mangaoraka catchments (at sites WGG000620, WGG00640, PNH000200, PAT000200, MGH000950 and WGG000500, STY000300, PAT000200, WTR000800 / NIWA1, MGN000195 / NIWA2, and MRK000420).
+The rolling attribute state analysis reveals that the NOF attribute states for ammonia and DRP vary temporally at a number of sites across the Waingongoro, Punehu, Pātea , Mangaehu, Waitara and Mangaoraka catchments (at sites WGG000620, WGG00640, PNH000200, PAT000200, MGH000950 and WGG000500, STY000300, PAT000200, WTR000800 / NIWA1, MGN000195 / NIWA2, and MRK000420).
 The numeric attribute states for nitrate remains consistent temporally at all assessed sites, except PAT000360.

-A number of sites are located in upper catchments on the volcanic ring plain, sourced from within the Te Papakura o Taranaki where anthropogenic influence is likely to be negligible.
-Therefore, it is reasonable to assume that the temporal variations in ammonia attribute states at the Punehu Stream and Wiremu Road and Pātea River at Barclay Road Bridge sites (PNH000200 and PAT000200, respectively), and DRP attribute states at the Stony River at Mangatete Road, River at Barclay Road Bridge and Manganui River Upstream of Railbridge sites (STY000300, PAT000200, MGN000195, respectively) are the result of natural variability.
+A number of sites are located in upper catchments on the volcanic ring plain, sourced from within Te Papa-Kura-o-Taranaki where anthropogenic influence is likely to be negligible.
+Therefore, it is reasonable to assume that the temporal variations in ammonia attribute states at the Punehu Stream at Wiremu Road and Pātea River at Barclay Road Bridge sites (PNH000200 and PAT000200, respectively), and DRP attribute states at the Stony River at Mangatete Road, River at Barclay Road Bridge and Manganui River Upstream of Railbridge sites (STY000300, PAT000200, MGN000195, respectively) are the result of natural variability.